FelipeVillota/db-check-cocaine-seizures/README.md

 ## Why?
 The spreadsheet is where the data lives.
 It remains a collaborative work in progress, shaped by multiple team members.
 This tool acts like a quality back-end checkpoint:

-- Keeps our data clean and reliable
+- Helps us keep the data and process trustworthy
 - Complements Google Sheets basic validation -> we can enforce custom rules (e.g., logical dates, quantities, relationships, normalizations, etc)
 - Clear view of how well the sheet is maintained
 - Starting place for analysis and reporting